 - Kaolin clay: 3 Tbsp

-How to Make Lavender Cold Process Soap
+How to Make Cold Process Lavender Soap

 - Melt coconut oil, tallow and shea butter over low heat